 e.
 The alternative program will not result in any delay in compliance by any source.
 Specific

 situations may require additional demonstration as specified at 44 FR 71780-71788, December 11, 1979, or as requested by the director.

+f.
+The owner or operator of any facility applying for an alternative emission control program that

+involves the trade-off of sulfur dioxide emissions shall install, calibrate, maintain and operate

+continuous sulfur dioxide monitoring equipment consistent with EPA reference methods (40 CFR Part 60, Appendix B).
+The equipment shall be operational within three months of EPA approval of an alternative emission control program.

 22.7(3) Approval process.